 The Phases of a Bee’s Life From Egg to Adulthood

 A quick refresher.
 The queen spends her life, after her mating flights, laying eggs.
 She lays around 2,000 per day.
 The deciding factor as to whether an egg becomes a male or female is based on whether she fertilizes the egg.
 If she does so, she has laid an egg destined to be a worker or a queen i.e. a female.
 Otherwise the egg is destined to be a male bee – a drone.

-The distinction between the two female castes - worker or queen - is made about three days after the transition to larvae i.e. about 6 days after the egg is laid.
-All castes are fed royal jelly in their first three days as larvae.
+The distinction between the two female castes – worker or queen – is made about three days after the transition to larvae i.e. about 6 days after the egg is laid.
+Workers, drones and queens are all fed royal jelly for their first three days as larvae.
 That diet is then stopped for both workers and drones.
 For queens, however, the royal (jelly) treatment is continued.
-Interestingly, the effect of this is not to "promote" queen-like characteristics as we might imagine, but rather to inhibit the development of worker characteristics.
+Interestingly, the effect of this is not to “promote” queen-like characteristics, as many assume, but rather to inhibit the development of worker characteristics.

 Before the transition to pupa, worker bees will use wax to cap the cell containing the larvae, where it will remain until it emerges as an adult bee.

 As the pupa stage is reached and progresses, the bee within the capped cell starts taking a more recognizable bee form.
 Features such as eyes, legs and wings all develop and small hairs cover the bees body.